 Security Council Press Statement on Situation in Democratic Republic of Congo

-The following Security Council press statement was issued today by Council President Vanessa Frazier (Malta):
+The following Security Council press statement was issued today by Council President Harold Adlai Agyeman (Ghana):

-The members of the Security Council reiterated their demand for the immediate cessation of hostilities and of any further advances by M23 and its withdrawal from all occupied areas as agreed through the African Union-endorsed Luanda Process.
-They stressed the commitments undertaken by the region under the Peace, Security and Cooperation Framework for the Democratic Republic of the Congo and the region not to tolerate nor provide assistance or support of any kind to armed groups.
-They strongly condemned all external support to non-State armed actors, including to M23, and called for an immediate end to such support.
-They remained deeply concerned by the intensification of intercommunal violence fuelled by hate speech, misinformation and disinformation.
+The members of the Security Council stressed the commitments undertaken by the region under the Peace, Security and Cooperation Framework for the Democratic Republic of the Congo and the region not to tolerate nor provide assistance or support of any kind to armed groups.
+They called for all external support to non-State armed actors, including the M23, to stop.